 - You can stay at the camping of the islands.
-Not only you will cut on the accommodation costs but you will also have the chance to hang amongst other backpackers since it is the only camping of the island
+Not only you will cut on the accommodation costs, but you will also have the chance to hang out amongst other backpackers since it is the only camping on the island.

-You have to grab the “Blue Star Naxos” ferry boat from Piraeus port in Athens takes around 11 hours and the ticket costs around 65 EUR (with return).
-Alternatively, you can catch a flight but that will cost a lot more.
+You have to grab the “Blue Star Naxos” ferry boat from Piraeus port in Athens, which takes around 11 hours, and the ticket costs around 65 EUR (with return).
+Alternatively, you can catch a flight, but that will cost a lot more.

 Submitted by: Nikos, Miles with Vibes

-Restaurants are quite cheap on the island and it is possible to camp as well.
+Restaurants are quite cheap on the island, and it is possible to camp as well.
 In general, hotels are not that expensive.
-There are a lot of bed and breakfast.
+There is a lot of bed and breakfast.
 Also no big hotel chains of luxury hotels on the island.
 It’s Greece as you have never seen it before.
 Indeed, while many Greek islands are overcrowded and extremely pricey, Karpathos is still an unknown gem!